 The accuracy of the data generated by this protocol depends mainly on three things: (i) the variety of configurations sampled by Step 2, (ii) the accuracy of the electronic structure of the system, (iii) and the accuracy of the thermodynamic corrections.
 Each of these factors can be addressed by modifying the method by editing the included scripts.
 The first factor is easily overcome with the use of a larger initial pool of randomly generated structures, more numerous iterations of the GA, and a looser definition of the criteria involved in the GA.
 In addition, one may use a different semi-empirical method such as the self-consistent charge density-functional tight-binding (SCC-DFTB)62 model and the effective fragment potential (EFP)63 model in order to explore the effects of different physical descriptions.
 The main limitation here is the inability of the method to form or break covalent bonds, meaning that the monomers are frozen.
 The GA procedure only finds the most stable relative positions of these frozen monomers according to the semi-empirical description.

 The accuracy of the electronic structure of the system can be improved in a variety of ways, each with its computational cost.
-One may choose a better density functional, such as M06-2X64 and wB97X-V65, or quantum chemical method such as the Møller-Plesset66-68 (MPn) perturbation theories and coupled-cluster69 (CC) methods in order to improve the physical description of the system.
+One may choose a better density functional, such as M06-2X64 and wB97X-V65, or quantum mechanical (QM) method such as the Møller-Plesset66-68 (MPn) perturbation theories and coupled-cluster69 (CC) methods in order to improve the physical description of the system.
 In the hierarchy of functionals, the performance generally improves upon going from generalized-gradient approximation (GGA) functionals like PW91 to range-separated hybrid functionals like wB97X-D and meta-GGA hybrid functionals like M06-2X.

 The disadvantage of DFT methods is that a systematic convergence towards an accurate value is not possible; however, DFT methods are computationally inexpensive and there is a wide variety of functionals for a wide variety of applications.